 5. Outfalls to Marine Waters - Upgrades.
 Per the City's NPDES Stormwater Permit, the City has completed an inventory of all City stormwater outfalls.
-In 2023, City staff, with the possible support of a consultant, will verify operational responsibilities and generate a prioritized list of capital improvement programs to correct or replace the deficient outfalls and a maintenance plan for all stormwater outfalls.
-This objective may also include funding for maintenance of at least one outfall, depending on staff capacity.
-Consultant support with survey and environmental reports with in-house staff or small Public Work contract.
-The City will review funding sources, including grants and the City's stormwater opportunity fund through Pierce County Flood Control Zone District.
+In 2023 City Staff, with the possible support of a consultant, will verify operational responsibilities and generate a prioritized list of capital improvement program to correct or replace the deficient outfalls and a maintenance plan for all stormwater outfalls.
+This objective may also include funding for maintenance of at least one outfall, depending on Staff capacity.
+Consultant support with survey and environmental reports with in-house staff or small public work completion.
+The City will review funding sources including grants and the City's stormwater opportunity fund through Pierce County Flood Control Zone District.